centreon/centreon-archived/doc/en/configuration_guide/advanced_configuration/traps.rst

 In order to be able interpret the event received the Network supervisor server needs to possess in its configuration the necessary elements to translate the event.
 For this it must have a database containing the OID and the descriptions, this is what is called MIB files.
 There are two types of MIB:

-* Standard MIBs which use standardised OIDs and which are implemented by numerous manufacturers on their equipment.
+* Standard MIBs which use standardized OIDs and which are implemented by numerous manufacturers on their equipment.
 * MIB manufacturers who are specific to each one and often to each equipment model.

 MIB manufacturers can be retrieved from the equipment.
 Centreon allows us to store the definition of SNMP traps in its MySQL database.
 The traps can subsequently be linked to passive services via the **Relations** tab of the definition of a service.